Well folks, I have good news and bad news.

 - Apples!
 I was originally trying to skip out on adding an egg, but the apple lends a sweet tenderness that allows me to skip out on additional sweetener too.
 Double bonus!

 Do you want more good news?
 These zucchini muffins are so good and so NOT full of sugar, I’ve been known to serve it for lunch too.
-And snack!
+And for a snack!

 I know, such a rebel.